 The 1919 Winnipeg General Strike is now credited with laying the seeds of the modern Canadian labour movement.

 Its memory is particularly fresh on its hundredth anniversary, with a series of community events sponsored by the Manitoba Federation of Labour.
 The 2019 season of Rainbow Stage, Canada’s largest and longest-running outdoor theatre, presents Danny Schur’s Strike!
 The Musical.
-A movie version is slated for release.
+A movie version is slated for release (see trailer below).
 Winnipeg’s Exchange District BIZ will offer a special version of its general strike walking tour.

 As I view sites that might be on that tour, I wonder how 1919 Winnipeg residents would feel about the strike’s legacy.